Seki, a town of cutlery and knives, visit knife museums and factory, buy a Japanese traditional kitchen knife

 We are offering guided private tour of Seki City from Nagoya and around.
 If you are interested in , please contact us.
 All of our guides are licensed by and registered with the government.

-Guided Private Tour of Seki City (departing from Hamonokaikanmae Station or Nagoya Station)
+Guided Private Tour of Seki City (departing from Hamonokaikanmae Station, Gifu Station or Nagoya Station)

-08:30 Meet at Nagoya Station (those who start from Nagoya)
+08:30 Depart from Nagoya Station (those who start from Nagoya)

 10:14 Arrive at Hamonokaikanmae Station (Seki City)